 It’s kind of unfair how opening up to someone through chat is as easy as being cast off, ignored, or simply forgotten the next second.
 That may be the reality of Online Dating, but since we’re just friends, isn’t that supposed to be different?
 Nevertheless, the bond and the memories made will always be treasured at the back of my mind.

 You can meet so many great people in dating apps.
 You can meet someone who understands: someone who is like you and has been through what you’ve been through.
 I guess I’m talking about the sort of connection you don’t exactly need romantic love for.
 It’s not entirely physical, but more of an intellectual and emotional connection.
 There’s genuine empathy and tireless fun conversations about the world and everything deep within it.
 There’s never judgement, just familiarity, I guess?
 It’s like being able to recognize yourself in other people, like you keep on finding your soulmate over and over again.

 You’re still the same person you introduced yourself as.
-You’re still the same person he has gotten to know for some time.
+You’re still the same person they have gotten to know for some time.
 You’re still the same person who was there to listen, care and support.
-Wouldn’t that be enough to keep a stranger like you in his life, even just as friends?
+Wouldn’t that be enough to keep a stranger like you in their life, even just as friends?
 I wish that would not be forgotten.